Project repositories will move to self-hosted

 We thank Bitbucket for their services.

 Once the self-hosting will be available, I will let everyone know on r/WinDirStat, Twitter, and here.
-Furthermore I will make sure that there will be independently hosted alternatives1.
+Furthermore I will make sure that there will be independently hosted alternatives 1.

 With best regards,